-Lemon Lake, Home of 2010 PDGA Worlds Professional Tournament, Indiana State Disc Golf Tournament, Homie's Tourney and COMING in 2013 the PDGA Worlds Professional Disc Golf Tournament, August 3-10, 2013
+Lemon Lake, Home of 2010 PDGA Worlds Professional Tournament, Indiana State Disc Golf Tournament, Homie's Tourney and 2013 the PDGA Worlds Professional Disc Golf Tournament

-Lake County Parks, Red Roc Disc Golf Club, and South Shore Convention and Visitors Authority have been awarded the bid for the 2013 Professional Disc Golf Worlds Championship.
-Come watch the best play.
+Lake County Parks, Lemon Lake Flight Center, and South Shore Convention and Visitors Authority thank everyone who supported the 2013 Professional Disc Golf Worlds Championship.
+It was a great tournament.

 Click Here for the Blue Course Disc Golf Map